wtertinek/Linq2Acad/README.md

 ```

 ### TODO
 I just started the project, at the moment it's just a working prototype for AutoCAD 2016.
-If you have any comments or suggestions, I'm very happy to hear from you.
+If you have any comments or suggestions, **I'm very happy to hear from you**.